-We’ve loved seeing our community grow over the last few weeks, with many new members joining our tribe!
+We’ve loved seeing our community grow over the last few weeks, with many new members joining our community!
 We are loving the fact that reusable nappies are the new convenience, but more than that, we’re loving meeting new parents and babies and being able to help in any way we can.

 We are all about simplicity and kindness at Baba+Boo.
 Especially during this time when we are seeing parents struggle with anxiety.
 Using reusables should not add to these stresses or anxieties and we want to do everything we can to make this transition as simple as possible.
 We’re receiving lots of emails from parents worried about doing the wrong thing with the nappies, especially when it comes to washing.

 The first thing you need to know when you join our community is that we have got your back.